-Plan to arrive 10 minutes early for you first visit.
+Plan to arrive no more than 10 minutes early for you first visit.
 This allows time for a quick intake, time to use the restroom, time for us to talk prior to the massage about your needs.
-Afterwards plan to arrive 5 minutes early for each appointment after.
+After your first visit plan to arrive 5 minutes before each appointment.

 The entrance and parking lot are at the back of the building.
 Please use the door with the glass window (to your right) to enter.

 Feed back from you is essential to ensure a great massage.
 Please don't hesitate to speak up if I can make you more comfortable.
 This includes the pressure I use, adjusting the temperature in the room or on the table, adjusting the volume of the music or the music itself.
 Remember if I don't know about it I can't make it better.

 Where Will My Massage or Bodywork Session Take Place?

 Your massage or bodywork session will take place in a warm, comfortable, quiet room.
 Soft music will be played to help you relax.
 You will lie on a table especially designed for your comfort.

 Most massage and bodywork techniques are traditionally performed with the client unclothed; however, it is entirely up to you what you want to wear.
 You should undress to your level of comfort.
 You will be properly draped during the entire session.